-Campus security personnel report to the Director of Facilities at (605) 668-1500.
-Campus Security may contact the Yankton Police and other public services for assistance.
+Campus safety personnel report to the Assistant Dean for Student Affairs at (605) 668-1619.
+Campus safety personnel may contact the Yankton Police and other public services for assistance.

-Campus buildings are locked at night by Campus Security or residence hall staff.
+Campus buildings are locked at night by Campus Safety or Residence Life.
 Residence hall doors are locked at midnight.
 Anyone who is leaving the residence halls or other campus building after closing hours should secure the doors.
 Students must not prop open doors or admit unauthorized or uninvited persons into the residence halls or other building after closing hours.
 All hall residents are responsible for locking the doors to their own room.

-Any maintenance deficiencies which may compromise building security or campus safety should be reported to the Director of Facilities, (phone (605) 668-1500) during the day or Campus Security at night.
+Any maintenance deficiencies which may compromise building security or campus safety should be reported to the Director of Facilities, (phone (605) 668-1500) during the day or Campus Safety at night.

-An escort is provided on campus during the hours Campus Security is on duty.
-Students who are interested in requesting this service may call Campus Security by dialing (9) 661-9883 from a campus telephone.
+An escort is provided on campus during the hours Campus Safety is on duty.
+Students who are interested in requesting this service may call Campus Safety by dialing (9) 661-9883 from a campus telephone.
 A staff member will meet you and walk with you to or from a location on campus.

 During the school year the College encourages college community members to be alert to crime prevention, campus security, and to be responsible for their own security and assist with the security of others.
 Programs are presented during new student orientation and are ongoing in the residence halls, campus forums, and college publications.